mitre/codi-fhir-pprl-ig/input/pagecontent/index.md

 Once all obfuscated information has been received from Data Owners at the Linkage Agent, the Record Linkage System shall process the information to determine matching records.
 The exact procedures for determining a match are not specified in this implementation guide.
 The elements used to match, thresholds for matching and other configuration considerations will vary depending on deployment setting.

+#### Communicate Linkage Information with Data Owners

+The Linkage System will generate matching information to be shared with Data Owners.
+Match information shall be represented as a [FHIR Bundle](https://www.hl7.org/fhir/bundle.html) that conforms to the Matching Bundle Profile.

 ### <a name="BulkData">FHIR Bulk Data</a>

 FHIR Bulk Patient Data Requirements.